grange85/ahfow-www/_posts/2024-10-30-bandcamp-listening-party-for-dean-britta-s-a-peace-of-us.md

 ---
 {% ahfowimage "https://media.fullofwishes.co.uk/07-dean_and_britta/sleeves/dean-britta-sonic-boom-a-peace-of-you.jpg" "A Peace of Us sleeve" %}

+_Update: 16th November 2024_
+_The 'doors' open 30 minutes before kick-off, so if you want to join Dean and Britta for some preamble, subtract 30 minutes from the time below...
+I'll see you there_

 Dean & Britta have announced that they will be hosting [a listening party on Bandcamp](https://deanandbritta.bandcamp.com/merch/a-peace-of-us-listening-party) for their Christmas album with Sonic Boom [A Peace of Us](/database/dean-and-britta/releases/a-peace-of-us/).
 The event will be on the 17th of November at 17:00 EST which [timeanddate.com informs me](https://www.timeanddate.com/worldclock/meetingdetails.html?year=2024&month=11&day=17&hour=22&min=00&sec=0&p1=248&p2=1327&p3=43&p4=137&p5=240&p6=22&p7=141&iv=1800) is:

  - Tokyo (Japan) - _Monday, 18 November 2024, 07:00_